vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/buffering-model.md

 ### Drop the event (`drop_newest`)

+{{< warning >}}
+Using `drop_newest` with in-memory buffers is **not recommended** for bursty workloads, where events arrive in large, periodic batches.
+Doing so will typically result in the buffer being immediately filled and the remaining events being dropped, even when Vector appears to have available processing capacity.
+{{< /warning >}}

 When configured to "drop newest", Vector will simply drop an event if the buffer is currently full.

 This behavior can be useful when the data itself is idempotent (the same value is being sent